 Dr. Steve Larter is Canada Research Chair and Professor of Petroleum Geology at the University of Calgary.
 Prior to joining the University of Calgary in 2004, he worked for the Universities of Newcastle and Oslo and, in the 1980s, for Unocal in California.
 Dr. Larter has broad research interests which range from understanding the phenomenon of biodegradation and predicting fluid property variations in tar sand and heavy oil reservoirs; biogenic gas generation and shale gas and coupling fluid chemistry as part of reservoir simulator history matches; through to studying the microbial life of subsurface petroleum reservoirs.
 He is a member of the Norwegian Academy of Sciences, a Fellow of the Royal Society and AAPG distinguished lecturer.
 He is also CEO of Gushor Inc. and Scientific Director of Profero Energy, two technology companies developing transition technologies to enable society and the oil and gas industry to rapidly migrate to zero carbon emission practices.
 His degrees are from the universities of Cambridge and Newcastle.

-John Loughhead has been executive director of the UK Energy Research Centre in London since 2004.
+Dr. John Loughhead was appointed Chief Science Advisor for the UK’s Department of Energy and Climate Change in 2014.
+Between 2004 and 2014, he was executive director of the UK Energy Research Centre in London.
 Prior to that, he served as Vice-President Technology with ALSTOM (Paris) where he was responsible for technology strategy and IP management throughout ALSTOM, a substantial international group of energy and transport equipment businesses.
 He has worked in research with GEC ALSTHOM (Paris) and was head of the Thermofluid & Energy Division for GEC Engineering Research Centre.
 He has sat on the UK’s Defence Science Advisory Council Technology Board, on numerous university advisory boards, and has been an expert consultant to the governments of Australia and Chile for energy policy development as well as consultant and assessor to EC on Framework 6 and 7 programmes.
 Loughhead has a B.Sc. in Mechanical Engineering and an M.Sc. in Heat Transfer Engineering, both from Imperial College.
 He is a Fellow, Royal Academy of Engineering and an Australian Academy of Engineering Chartered Engineer.

 Dr. Heather MacLean